Bhumibol Adulyadej: 60th anniversary celebrations

-The coup
+2006 coup

 On the evening of 19 September, the Thai military overthrew the Thaksin government and seized control of Bangkok in a bloodless coup.
 The junta, led by the Sonthi Boonyaratglin, Commander of the Army, called itself the Council for Democratic Reform under the Constitutional Monarchy.
 It accused the deposed prime minister and his regime of crimes, including lèse majesté, and pledged its loyalty to Bhumibol.
 Martial law was declared, the constitution repealed and the October elections cancelled.
 Protests and political meetings were banned.

 The king's role in the coup was the subject of much speculation among Thai analysts and the international media, although publication of such speculation was banned in Thailand.
 The king had an audience with Privy Council President Prem Tinsulanonda at the same time that special forces troops were mobilised.
 Anti-coup protesters claimed that Prem was the mastermind of the coup, although the military claimed otherwise and banned any discussion of the topic.
 In a BBC interview, Thitinan Pongsudhirak of Chulalongkorn University noted, "This coup was nothing short of Thaksin versus the King ...
 He [the king] is widely seen as having implicitly endorsed the coup."
 In the same interview, social critic Sulak Sivaraksa claimed, "Without his [the king's] involvement, the coup would have been impossible."
 Sulak added that the king is "very skillful.
 He never becomes obviously involved.
 If this coup goes wrong, Sonthi will get the blame, but whatever happens, the King will only get praise."
-On Saturday, 23 September 2006, the junta warned it would "urgently retaliate against foreign reporters whose coverage has been deemed insulting to the monarchy."
+The junta later warned it would "urgently retaliate against foreign reporters whose coverage has been deemed insulting to the monarchy."
 Prem did help secure the appointment of Surayud Chulanont, another member of the King's Privy Council, as Premier, and allegedly had a say in the appointment of Surayud's Cabinet.
 Critics claimed the cabinet was full of "Prem's boys".